RATandC2-Features/Keyloger-KeyStriker/README.md

 The keylogger is running.

-For stop the keyloger use the command : sudo killall KeyStriker
+For stop the keyloger use the command : sudo killall KeyStriker or click F12 for go out properly of the program.

 Thanks.